($1,105) Movers From Washington DC, MD to Charleston, WV

 When is the cheapest time to move from Washington DC to Charleston?

-Because most people are moving from Washington DC to Charleston in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from Washington DC to Charleston in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.